AndradeSig/Wax-Engine/First_Program_Readme.md

 `simple.listener.terminate()` will destroy the window and terminate the WaxEngine after the game loop ends
 <br/>
 <br/>
-Well, if you ran the application and everything worked out, then congratulations!
+Well, if you run the application and everything worked out, then congratulations!
 The square isn't rotating yet, but it's already being rendered with a texture.
 For us to do the rotation, it's very simple!:
 ```java
 @Override